keresztenymarcell/workbook/docs/module_advanced_enterprise_general.md

 #### What are the unit testing best practices?
 (Eg. how many assertion should a test case contain?)

 #### What is arrange/act/assert pattern?

+1. Arrange
+    - The steps to prepare the test case, for example: log in, create objects, connect database

+2. Act
+    - On the target behaviour, a method call for example on the main thing to be tested

+3. Assert
+    - Expected outcomes, steps to verfy the goodness or the badness of the code.
+Sometimes as simple as checking numeric or string values.
+    - These steps will determine if a test will fail or not.

 ### DevOps

 #### What is continuous integration?
 Why is CI important?
 #### Why are tests important in the CI workflow?
 #### Name some software that help the CI workflow!
+Jenkins

 #### What is Continuous Delivery?
 #### What is Continuous Deployment?
 #### What is DevOps?